fahmidur/http-bench-1/README.md

 ```

-Each server implementations must respond 200 to the `/time` endpoint with the following
+Each server implementations must respond 200 to the `/time` endpoint with the following output template:
-template of an output:
 ```
 <html>
 <head><title>Current time</title></head>